Microsoft 365 (formerly Microsoft Office 365)

-Microsoft Office 365 has all the core Microsoft applications—Word, Excel, PowerPoint and Outlook—but today’s Office 365 is so much more.
-With the addition of Teams, OneDrive for Business, Microsoft team, Yammer, SharePoint, and OneNote, as well as advanced services such as Delve, Power BI, Sway, Planner, Stream, Forms, and Flow, Office 365 is more powerful than ever before, promoting productivity and quality through improved communication, collaboration, plus a modern, enhanced user experience.
+Microsoft 365 has all the core Microsoft Office applications—Word, Excel, PowerPoint and Outlook—but today’s Microsoft 365 is so much more.
+With the addition of Teams, OneDrive for Business, Yammer, SharePoint, and OneNote, as well as advanced services such as Delve, Power BI, Sway, Planner, Stream, Forms, and Flow, Microsoft 365 is more powerful than ever before, promoting productivity and quality through improved communication, collaboration, plus a modern, enhanced user experience.